Sales and Marketing Best Practices: Capturing Online Buyers

 CRM: Maximize every lead with fast response times

-The other form of sales data are the leads generated from non-sales -those buyers who may have viewed a quote, but for whatever reason, did not purchase.
+The other form of sales data are the leads generated from non-sales.
+These are those buyers who may have viewed a quote, but for whatever reason, did not purchase.
 As a best practice, leads should be sent to a CRM (Customer Relationship Management) system for immediate follow up.
 Those leads amass to become part of larger marketing campaigns.

 In today’s world, speed of response matters, a lot.
 Customers are uninterested in “leave a message/fill out an online form, and we’ll get back to you” approach.
 That’s 1970-2000 levels of customer service and sales.
 So, a CRM designed to trigger a fast response for leads is critical.
 Plus, in the waste industry, leads age out as buyers find your competition.
 If your competition has “buy now” functionality, and you don’t, you will likely lose that business.
 So, a CRM by itself is not the whole answer.